-A crisis may bring great disruption to our daily lives, such as changes in our routine or making changes to our lifestyles.
-This can create stress, which may manifest itself as:
+A crisis may bring great disruption to our daily lives, such as changes in our routine and lifestyles.
+This can be a great source of stress, which may manifest itself as:

 - Physical discomfort: Aches and pains, headaches, illness or worsening of medical conditions